herb-t/cornerStone-ES6/README.md

   `npm install`

 ### Running the Dev build
-Run these processes in two separate console windows:
+Run these processes in two separate console windows/tabs:

   process 1: `npm run watch` to build into the `out` folder

   process 2: `npm run serve` to serve what is in the `out` folder

-### NPM scripts

-`npm run clean`: rimraf out gae/static

-`npm run serve`: browser-sync start --server out --files out --no-ghost-mode --no-notify --no-open

-`npm run watch`: npm-run-all clean mkdir --parallel watch:`*`

-`npm run build`: npm-run-all clean mkdir --parallel build:`*`